 Lockdown stress?
 Iceland offers people to record screams, country to play it in open spaces

-New Delhi, July 18: People around the world are coping up with the ongoing circumstance and trying to release stress in their own ways during the lockdown induced by the coronavirus infection.
+New Delhi, July 18: People around the world are coping up with the ongoing circumstances and trying to release stress in their own ways during the lockdown induced by the coronavirus infection.

 While the globe sees deaths tend to 6 million number citizens have to be cautious about the restrictions imposed by their respective countries.